jgraziolaVU/rrivardeval/README.md

 ## API Configuration

-The application uses Anthropic's Claude 3.5 Sonnet model with the following configuration:
+The application uses Anthropic's Claude 4 Sonnet model with the following configuration:
-- **Model**: `claude-3-5-sonnet-20241022`
+- **Model**: `claude-sonnet-4-20250514`
 - **Max Tokens**: 2000
 - **Temperature**: 0.3 (for consistent, focused responses)
 - **Timeout**: 30 seconds for processing
+- **Enhanced Safety**: Includes Claude 4's new refusal handling for safety

 ## Features in Detail